holochain/holochain-rust/doc/holochain_101/src/zome/entry_type_definitions.md

 # App Entry Type Definitions

-An "entry" is a data element that an agent authors to their local device, that is then propogated to peers running the same app.
+An "entry" is a data element that an agent authors to their source-chain (stored on their local device), which is then propagated to peers.
 The entry is backed by a "chain header", which is the data element used for verification of the integrity of itself, as well as the entry.

 Entries are a fundamental, primitive type within Holochain.
 Entries are an abstraction, they can technically be persisted to a device in a variety of ways, using a variety of databases, which can be as simple as files in the file system.